Skip site navigation (1)Skip section navigation (2)

 the flag is specified, with each level including the previous:

-3. Some of the actions' intermediate results are printed.
+3. Print some of the actions' intermediate results.

 The verbosity level does not go past 6.